Alf-Alfa/uploadwpa/README.md

 uploadwpa -e example@example.com -a hash1 etc etc -c /path/to/capture.cap

 1. Compile uploadwpa cli:
 	g++ -std=c++0x HTTPClient.cpp uploadwpa.cpp -o uploadwpa

 You'll need to either cross compile it or have g++ or some kind of recent c++ compiler if you want it to be a pineapple module otherwise it'll be a linux application!

 2.
-copy the compiled binary 'uploadwpa' to /usr/bin or /usr/local/bin on your pineapple, or linux system.
+	Copy the compiled binary 'uploadwpa' to /usr/bin or /usr/local/bin on your pineapple, or linux system.

 3.
-Then copy UploadWPA folder containing the GUI part of the module to /pineapple/modules/ if your installing on a pineapple!
+	Then copy UploadWPA folder containing the GUI part of the module to /pineapple/modules/ if you're installing on a pineapple!